MungeliDeli/speaker-ruling-classification/README.md

 **Quantitative Criteria**
 1. **Model Performance:** Overall classification accuracy ≥ 80%
-2. **Processing Speed:** System should classify new documents within 5 seconds Business Impact Measures: - Jospeh likando
+2. **Processing Speed:** System should classify new documents within 5 seconds **Business Impact Measures:**
-• Reduction in manual categorization time
+- Reduction in manual categorization time
-• Increased usage of parliamentary information by researchers and citizens
+- Increased usage of parliamentary information by researchers and citizens
-• Improved consistency in referencing past rulings by parliamentary staff
+- Improved consistency in referencing past rulings by parliamentary staff
-• Enhanced accessibility of legal and legislative information for civic education
+- Enhanced accessibility of legal and legislative information for civic education

 ## 4. Project Scope